 Pit Boss 700SC

 The Pit Boss pellet grills come from Danson, the second largest maker of pellet grills.
 This model is another of the classic, inexpensive pellet grills.
-It is hard to say that it is impressive, but it costs the same as the ever popular Traeger Lil Tex (around $700USD) and does everything that grill can do.
+It is hard to say that it is impressive, but it costs the same as the ever-popular Traeger Lil Tex (around $700USD) and does everything that grill can do.
 The biggest difference between the two is that you can buy the Traeger almost everywhere these days.
+While you might need to look online for the Pit Boss Pellet Grill.